On September 13, 2016, the SEC announced that it had brought – and simultaneously settled – an action against Wealthpire and Manuel Jesus.

 It is important to take the SEC’s Complaint in context, and to realize what it actually says – and almost as importantly, what it does not say.
 There is no pump and dump.
 There is no insider trading.
 There are no rotten-to-the-core bad actors.
-Indeed, the SEC does not say that Tradingtips and/or Manuel Jesus are complete frauds.
+Indeed, the SEC does not say that Wealthpire and/or Manuel Jesus are complete frauds.

-Instead, the SEC has carefully reviewed Tradingtip’s advertising materials, and has laser-pointed to some very narrow, discrete problems.
+Instead, the SEC has carefully reviewed Wealthpire’s advertising materials, and has laser-pointed to some very narrow, discrete problems.
 In fact, if you look carefully at the SEC’s allegations, this is not the usual stuff of some horrible scheme to defraud.
-In reality, of the many Tradingtips products, the SEC’s action is only about three of them: 1) First Hour Trading, 2) Portfolio Crafter, and 3) Consensus Picks.
+In reality, of the many Wealthpire products, the SEC’s action is only about three of them: 1) First Hour Trading, 2) Portfolio Crafter, and 3) Consensus Picks.

 And the issues addressed are historical only – none of these problems persist today.
 Importantly, here are the only problems identified by the SEC’s complaint:

 The Complaint identifies two issues with First Hour Trading:

 1) Manuel Jesus, himself, was not actively involved in First Hour Trading, and that instead it was another member of the Wealthpire team, but the materials failed to make that clear.

 2) Despite intending disclosure that the “trades” conducted in the First Hour Trading chat room were not actually being placed, but were for illustrative purposes only, the First Hour Trading chat room failed to make those disclosures as completely and as often as possible.
 As a result, some newsletter purchases may have been misled into believing that the trades were actually being made, when they were not.

 It is very important to note that there are no other allegations regarding anything “wrong” with First Hour Trading.